semver/semver/semver.md

 there should be at least one minor release that contains the deprecation so that users can smoothly transition to the new API.

+### Does semver have a size limit on the version string?

+No, but use good judgment.
+A 255 character version string is probably overkill, for example.
+Also, specific systems may impose their own limits on the size of the string.

 About
 -----